Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 capable of.
 If you want to learn more about how it works and what goes into things like collapsing the tensor size for optimizing memory access, a good place to start would be the `build()` function in [TensorIterator.cpp](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/TensorIterator.cpp#L1030).
-Also have a look at [this blog post](https://github.com/pytorch/pytorch/wiki/How-to-use-TensorIterator) from the pytorch team on using `TensorIterator.`
+Also have a look at [this blog post](https://github.com/pytorch/pytorch/wiki/How-to-use-TensorIterator) from the PyTorch team on using `TensorIterator.`